singhtejus/Materials-detection-AI/index.md

               optimizer=keras.optimizers.Adam(lr = 0.0001),
               metrics=['accuracy'])
 ```
-This is the model that will be training on the dataset.
-It takes in an input image of 384px x 512px, and finds various patterns using 8 convolutional layers.
+After experimenting with my own model, and many pretrained image classification models, this is the one that produced the best accuracy after training on the dataset.
+It takes in an input image of 224px x 224px, and finds various patterns in the texture, opacity, color, etc, of the object in the image.
-After training for 70 epochs, the model had an accuracy of 90%.
+After training for 70 epochs, the model had a validation accuracy of 80.1% and a validation loss of 0.5.
+The validation loss is not ideal, but it is the best I could do with a limited dataset.

 ```
 from PIL import Image